citp/privacy-policy-historical/e/ed/edi/edinarealty.com.md

-> *The following text is extracted and transformed from the edinarealty.com privacy policy that was archived on 2005-04-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20050405202201id_/http%3A//www.edinarealty.com/Content/Content.aspx%3FFooterID%3D15105) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the edinarealty.com privacy policy that was archived on 2006-05-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060528174410id_/http%3A//www.edinarealty.com/Content/Content.aspx%3FFooterID%3D15105) for the most accurate reproduction.*

-# Edina Realty,Real Estate,Title,Mortgage,Twin Cities Real Estate,Minnesota Real Estate,Property Finder,Homes For Sale in Minnesota,Beyond The Sale,Minneapolis Area Homes, St Paul Area Homes
+# Edina Realty, Twin Cities Real Estate, Minnesota Real Estate, Homes For Sale in Minnesota, Minneapolis Area Homes, St Paul Area Homes, Northern Minnesota Real Estate, NW Wisconsin Real Estate, NW Wisconsin Lake Property, Hayward Real Estate, Siren WI Real Estate, Brainerd Lakes Real Estate, Northern Minnesota Lakeshore Real Estate, Lakeshore Real Estate, Duluth Real Estate, Wisconsin Real Estate, Minnesota Lakeshore Real Estate

 **Our Privacy Policy**

-At Edina Realty, we recognize that you expect privacy and security when it comes to information that personally identifies you and allows you to be individually contacted ("Personal Information").
+At Edina Realty, we recognize that you expect privacy and security when it comes to information that personally identifies you and allows you to be individually contacted ('Personal Information').
 Edina Realty has adopted the following online privacy policy because we understand the need to safeguard the information you may be providing to us at our web site.

  **Why we request information about you**